Since the start of the Olympic Games in 776 BC, outstanding athletes have set records and become famous in both ancient Greece and in modern times.

 Sir Steve Redgrave became famous in Great Britain after winning gold medals at all five Olympic Games he attended.

-Track and field Olympian Florence Griffith-Joyner still holds the record for the one hundred meter and two hundred meter run records set in 1988 bringing home three gold medals.
+Track and field great Florence Griffith-Joyner still holds Olympic records for the one hundred meter and two hundred meter run records set in 1988 bringing home three gold medals.
 Joyner died of an epileptic seizure just ten years later when she was only 38 years old.

-At the 1936 Olympics held in Nazi-controlled Berlin, Jesse Owens won four gold medals and set a long jump record that stayed intact for twenty-five years, much to the chagrin of Adolph Hitler who expected his “Aryans” to sweep the Games.
-Surprisingly, Owens smoked a pack of cigarettes a day and died of lung cancer in 1980.
+At the 1936 Olympics held in Nazi-controlled Berlin, Jesse Owens won four gold medals and set a long jump record that stayed intact for twenty-five years, much to the chagrin of Adolf Hitler who expected his “Aryans” to sweep the Games.
+Surprisingly, Owens smoked a pack of cigarettes a day and succumbed to lung cancer in 1980.

 Ian Harvey is a freelance writer and journalist and has contributed to various magazines and news websites.